vsrinivas/fuchsia/development/languages/dart/style.md

 # Additional Design Rules

-### PREFER storing state in Models instead of state
+### PREFER storing state in Models instead of state.

 When storing state that Flutter widgets need to access, prefer to use `ScopedModel` and `ScopedModelDescendant` instead of `StatefulWidget`.